Skip to content

 Dynamic Resource Views

-omni_kube.resource_view(view_name name, group_version text, resource text)
+omni_kube.resource_view(view_name name, group_version text, resource text[, label_selector text][, field_selector text])

 Creates a dynamic view that provides a SQL interface for managing specific Kubernetes resources.